DanielFaltynowski/netherlands-gva-time-series-analysis/labs/README.md

 <br>

-# Laboratory 04: Advanced GVA Modeling: Quadratic, Logarithmic, and Logistic Models
+# Laboratory 04: Advanced GVA Modeling: Quadratic, and Logistic Models

 **Laboratory 04** is a continuation of the previous laboratory work, focusing on the **modeling of Gross Value Added (GVA)**.
-In this exercise, you are required to estimate and fit **quadratic, logarithmic, and logistic models** to the Netherlands GVA dataset.
+In this exercise, you are required to estimate and fit **quadratic and logistic models** to the Netherlands GVA dataset.

 For each model, perform a thorough analysis of the **goodness-of-fit**, including the **residual variance**, **parameter significance**, and other relevant diagnostic measures.
 Visualize the fitted models to assess how well they capture the trends in the data.